Proper harmonic embeddings of open Riemann surfaces into $\mathbb{R}^4$: Proof of Lemma

 \subsection{Acknowledgements}

-This research was partially supported by the State Research Agency (AEI) via the grant no.\ PID2020-117868GB-I00 and the ``Maria de Maeztu'' Excellence Unit IMAG, reference CEX2020-001105-M, funded by MCIN/AEI/10.13039/501100011033/; and the Junta de Andaluc\'ia grant no. P18-FR-4049; Spain.
+Research partially supported by the State Research Agency (AEI) via the grants no.\ PID2020-117868GB-I00 and PID2023-150727NB-I00, and the ``Maria de Maeztu'' Unit of Excellence IMAG, reference CEX2020-001105-M, funded by MICIU/AEI/10.13039/501100011033 and ERDF/EU; and the Junta de Andaluc\'ia grant no. P18-FR-4049; Spain.

 The authors wish to thank Franc Forstneri\v c for helpful discussions.

 Antonio Alarc\'{o}n, Francisco J. L\'opez

 Departamento de Geometr\'{\i}a y Topolog\'{\i}a e Instituto de Matem\'aticas (IMAG), Universidad de Granada, Campus de Fuentenueva s/n, E--18071 Granada, Spain.